-Lisa Stonham is a visual artist and MFA candidate based on unceded Gadigal Land.
-In 2025, she received the Standish & Co.
-Scholarship from the National Art School for Master of Fine Art study.
+Lisa Stonham is a visual artist based on unceded Gadigal Land.
+In 2025, she completed her MFA at the National Art School, receiving the Standish & Co.
+Scholarship, the Prix Yves Hernot Award of Merit, and the Harvey Galleries National Art School Exhibition Prize.

 Her multidisciplinary practice is grounded in photography, exploring the interaction of space, light, and time.
-Navigating photography into sculpture, video, and installation, Stonham blurs boundaries between mediums, inviting hybridisations and slippages.
+Navigating photography into sculpture, video, and installation, Lisa blurs boundaries between mediums, inviting hybridisations and slippages.

 Collaborating with sunlight over time, she captures its seasonal and daily movements across interior architectural spaces.
 These durational processes reveal temporal rhythms shaped by natural cycles and weather patterns.
 Time here is not fixed or linear but expanding and unfolding; it reverberates with temporal complexities.